randa-mu/identity-based-encryption-bn254/README.md

 ```

+### Serialization and deserialization
+You can also serialize ciphertexts to bytes by using the functions in [serde.ts](./src/serde.ts)

 ## Usage with blocklock
 For usage with [blocklock](https://github.com/randa-mu/blocklock-solidity) set the IBE opts depending on the chain you're using, e.g. for chainId of 1: